 Did you like this marinated zucchini recipe?
-Are there changes you made that you would like to share?
-What are your favorite zucchini recipes?
 Share your tips and recommendations for this easy side dish in the comments section below!Print

 This a popular Italian dish of sliced zucchini marinated in a basil, garlic, vinegar, and olive oil marinade.